me40269/home-test-allion/ReadMe.txt

                   }
    Note : Any rest client can be used or else can be consumed via swagger url as well --> http://localhost:9092/swagger-ui.html
-          Mongo database is used in this project. "allion_home_test", localhost are the values for  database and  url respectively.if the database and url need to be changed by configuring the application.yml accordingly third party issue tracking url should be configured in yml and current value is http://localhost:8080/v1/getIssues
+          Mongo database is used in this project. "allion_home_test", localhost are the values for  database and  url respectively.if the database and url need to be changed by configuring the application.yml accordingly third party issue tracking url should be configured in application.yml and current value is http://localhost:8080/v1/getIssues